 (Source: Parks Associates)

 Making a Case

 Parks’ breakdown of the multiple sales channels show that retail is by far the fastest-growing channel, followed by HVAC.
 The chart also shows that utilities and home security/automation channels are expected to experience less upfront growth in the near-term.

 This distinction between channels is helpful, but quite possibly one of the most interesting aspects of the smart thermostat market has been the overlapping of sales channels that has occurred recently.
 Through Bring Your Own Thermostat (or BYOT) programs, utilities are looking at how they can decrease overall program costs, mitigate risk, and increase consumer choice by networking consumers’ pre-purchased devices into their demand response and energy efficiency programs.

 Similarly, in Spring 2015, Commonwealth Edison (ComEd) incentivized Comcast Xfinity Home customers to sign up for Comcast’s Summer Energy Management Program, managed by EcoFactor (ComEd also incentivized Nest owners to sign up for that company’s Rush Hour Rewards demand response program).

 As vendors in this market show no signs of decreasing their level of creativity in marketing these devices to consumers across different geographies and demographics, the market will continue to evolve.
 In terms of overall home energy management, smart thermostats are just the beginning.
 The recently published Navigant Research Leaderboard Report: Smart Thermostats provides a comprehensive overview of leading vendors, recent market activity, and both current and forward-looking market trends.

-Tags: Energy Efficiency, Home Energy Management, IoT, Residential Energy Innovations, Utility Transformations
+Tags: Grid IT and Communications, Home Energy Management, Residential Energy Innovations, Utility Transformations